Anaheim Ducks: Western Conference champions (2002–2003)

-Pronger era, Selanne's return and franchise rebrand (2003–2007)
+New ownership, Selanne's return and franchise rebrand (2003–2008)

-After the season, Kariya promised to bring the Mighty Ducks back to the Stanley Cup Final the following year.
+After the 2002–03 season, Kariya promised to bring the Mighty Ducks back to the Stanley Cup Final the following year.
 However, Kariya left the Ducks in the summer and joined former teammate Teemu Selanne on the Colorado Avalanche.
-The 2003–04 season was a season to forget, as Jean-Sebastien Giguere could not repeat his stellar goaltending from the previous year.
-Even with newcomers Sergei Fedorov and Vaclav Prospal, the team finished in 12th place in the standings with a 29–35–10–8 record.
-Giguère's stats subsequently declined from the previous season, as he only won half the games he did the year before, his goals-against average increased from 2.30 to 2.62, his save percentage went down from .914 to .907 and he went from eight shutouts recorded to just three.
-The team also went from 203 goals to 174.
+During the 2003–04 season, the team regressed to a 29–35–10–8 record, finishing fourth in the division.

-During the summer of 2004, as the NHL and the National Hockey League Players' Association (NHLPA)'s labor dispute was headed towards a long lockout, Disney tried to sell the team but received a low offer of US$40 million, less than the franchise's original price.
+During the 2004 off-season, Bryan Murray, who had wished to coach again, left the Ducks to join the Ottawa Senators.
+As the NHL and the National Hockey League Players' Association (NHLPA)'s labor dispute was headed towards a long lockout, Disney tried to sell the team but received a low offer of US$50 million, less than the franchise's original price.
 In 2005, Broadcom Corporation co-founder Henry Samueli of Irvine, California, and his wife Susan bought the Mighty Ducks from The Walt Disney Company for a reported US$75 million.
-The Samuelis family pledged to keep the team in Anaheim.
+Henry Samuelis, whose family was already managing Arrowhead Pond said of the sale, "Since we manage the Pond ... it seemed natural to purchase the team since Disney had it up for sale for quite a while."
 Brian Burke, former Vancouver Canucks general manager and president, was appointed general manager and executive vice-president of the Mighty Ducks on June 20, 2005.
+Shortly after, Babcock rejected an extension to stay with the Ducks, signing with Detroit instead.
+Thanks to a weighted draft lottery in which the Ducks had a 4.16% chance at first overall, they were able to get the second pick, which they used to select Bobby Ryan.

 On August 1, 2005, former Norris Trophy-winning defenseman Randy Carlyle was hired as the seventh head coach in team history.
-Burke was familiar with Carlyle's coaching ability, as the latter had coached the Manitoba Moose from 1996 to 2001 (International Hockey League) and 2004–05 (American Hockey League); the Moose had been the Canucks farm club since 2001.
-Carlyle replaced Mike Babcock, who later signed on to coach Detroit.
+Burke was familiar with Carlyle's coaching ability, as the latter had coached the Manitoba Moose from 1996 to 2001 (International Hockey League) and 2004–05 (American Hockey League); the Moose had been the Canucks' farm club since 2001.
 On August 4, 2005, free-agent defenseman Scott Niedermayer signed with the Mighty Ducks to play with his brother Rob; Scott Niedermayer was almost immediately named team captain.
-On August 22, Teemu Selanne returned to Anaheim after undergoing knee surgery.
+On August 22, Selanne returned to Anaheim after undergoing knee surgery.
 He led the team in scoring during the season with 40 goals and 50 assists for 90 points.
 He would also record his 1,000th NHL point on January 30, 2006.

-The 2005–06 season also saw the emergence of rookies Ryan Getzlaf, Corey Perry and Chris Kunitz (Kunitz also played for the Ducks in 2003–04, but immediately returned to the Mighty Ducks' AHL affiliate, the Cincinnati Mighty Ducks).
+The 2005–06 season also saw the emergence of rookies Ryan Getzlaf, and Corey Perry.
 On November 15, 2005, Anaheim traded Sergei Fedorov and a fifth-round draft pick to the Columbus Blue Jackets in exchange for defenseman Francois Beauchemin and forward Tyler Wright.